Todd Cantwell: Rangers

 On 23 January 2023, Cantwell joined Scottish Premiership club Rangers for an undisclosed fee.
-He scored his first goal for the club on 18 March 2023 in a 4-2 win against Motherwell.
+He scored his first goal for the club on 18 March 2023 in a 4–2 win against Motherwell.
+Cantwell scored the first goal of the game in a 3–0 victory over Celtic at Ibrox on 13 May 2023, rifling home a shot on the rebound after Joe Hart parried John Lundstram's initial long range effort.

+In his second season at Rangers, Cantwell continued to be a key player in midfield and in supporting the attack.
+On 24 January 2024, he scored the second goal of the game in a 3–0 away victory for Rangers against Hibernian.
+On 3 February 2024, Cantwell scored the third goal of the game in a 3–0 victory over Livingston at Ibrox.

+Blackburn Rovers

+On 30 August 2024, Blackburn Rovers announced the signing of Cantwell on a three-year deal for an undisclosed fee.
+He scored his first goal for the club — a penalty — in a 1–0 home win over Leeds on 30 November 2024.

 International career

 Cantwell represented the England under-17 team at the 2014 Nordic tournament, making his debut against Iceland and scoring in a draw against Finland.
 He scored one goal in four appearances in total at under-17 level.

 On 30 August 2019, Cantwell was included in the England under-21 squad for the first time and made his debut as a 61st-minute substitute for Morgan Gibbs-White during the 2021 U21 EURO 2–0 qualifying win over Kosovo at Hull City on 9 September 2019.
 In March 2021, he was included in the England squad for the group stage matches of the 2021 UEFA European Under-21 Championship.
 He was a late call-up to replace Mason Greenwood, who was ruled out by injury.
 Cantwell made four appearances in total for the under-21 team.